huzzaaaaifa/Teleword/README.md

 ## Features

 - Automated game to solve a teleword puzzle.
-You don't have to do anything other than inserting words and characters in teleword.txt.
+You don't have to do anything other than inserting words and characters in teleword.txt in format already in given txt file.

 ## Installation